 1. Project Begins

-- Email, conference call, or in-person meeting to review:
+- Email, phone call, video meeting or in-person meeting to review:

-- Features or Benefits that want to be highlighted are discussed
+- Features or Benefits of product that want to be highlighted are discussed.

-- Customer is provided with a 2-D design from a VisiPak packaging engineer that incorporates what has been discussed.
+- Customer typically is provided with a 2-D design from a VisiPak Packaging Engineer that incorporates what has been discussed.